 The scenarios shown here provide a range of possible outcomes which help us assess some of the possible financial risks facing the utility.
 Due to our current strong financial position, Tacoma Power can presently absorb many potential risk factors with minimal impact on rates relative to the base case.
-Critical water remains one of the largest potential impacts.
+Critical water and low wholesale market prices are the two largest potential impacts.